helium/HIP/Pause-SP-Hex-Boosting-Rewards-for-Indoor-WiFi.md

 - This HIP will remove all current hex boosting that was implemented through HIP-84, and affect all hotspots currently deployed in boosted hexes.
 These hexes will then be rewarded with standard non-boosted rewards based on Modeled Coverage, without the boosted rewards as defined in HIP-84.

 - HIP-109: Hex Boosting by Deployment - which has not yet been voted on, aims to directly change HIP-84 to allow Service Providers to specify which Hotspot type (cbrs vs wifi) are eligible to earn boosted MOBILE on newly boosted hexes.
 However, HIP-109 does not change current hexes boosted through HIP-84.
-If HIP-109 goes to vote and passes, and then this HIP passes, it will negate the effects of HIP-109 entirely as it is linked to HIP-84.
+If HIP-109 goes to vote and passes, and then this HIP passes, this HIP negate the effects of HIP-109 for Indoor WiFi.
+Boosting Indoor WiFi will continue to be paused even if the Service Provider specifies Indoor WiFi.

 - A future HIP can bring back Hex Boosting, reworked to better attribute to the current dynamics of the network.
 The current code will be disabled until further refinements are made in a possible future HIP.